fabianh001/Arduino-RGBLamp/README.md

 # Arduino-RGBLamp

-This repository is about a nice lamp I build for my desk.
+This repository is about a nice lamp I made for my desk.
 My lamp features several modes, including rainbow, study, reading and disco mode.
-Those modes can be changed by just pressing a button.
+Those modes can be simply changed by just pressing a button.
 The project is based on a ESP (Node MCU v1) and a WS2812 LED strip.
 Any other Arduino should be working for this project, too.